aaryannn20/Parallex/README.md

-# Home Page of a website with html and Css concepts
+# Home page for a website with html and Css concepts